LucasPereira338/Messaging-App/README.md

 # Messaging Application
-This is a full-stack messaging application developed with React(vite), Node.js, Express, Postgresql and Prisma ORM.
+This is a full-stack messaging application developed with React(vite), Node.js, Express, PostgreSQL and Prisma ORM.

 ## Live Project
-The project may be viewed here: [Messaging App]()
+The project may be viewed here: [Messaging App](https://messaging-app-1-lrou.onrender.com/)

 ### Mock Users*
 - Name: Jonathan Smith, username: jonathan32
 - Name: Andre Smith, username: andreas22
-#### *These accounts were created for the purpose of making it easier for new users to test the site's features
-#### *They may be interacted with by searching for their name/username in the search bar and clicking on their card in the results
+#### *These accounts may be interacted with by searching for their name/username in the search bar and clicking on their card in the results

 ## Features
-## Chats
+### Chats
 - Private chats
 - Group chats
 - A new private chat may be started by searching for a existing user in the search bar and clicking on their card
-- Chats may be filtered by: users, online-users only, and group
+- Chats may be filtered through the sidebar
+- Chat messages may be deleted at anytime
-## Users
+### Users
 - User registration and login
 - User profile management
+  - The profile of another user may be viewed by opening a chat with him/her and clicking on their card in the chat.
+  - Your own profile may be viewed and/or edited by clicking on your own card
 - Persistent login sessions
+- JWT authorization

-## Groups
+### Groups
+- Group creation in the group chats section
+- Group information may be viewed by members or edited by the admin by clicking on their card in a open chat.
+- Group members may be added or removed by the admin
+- Group members who are not the group's admin may leave the group at anytime
+- Groups can only be deleted by their administrator